+In German, a Debrecener called Debre(c)ziner is a type of pork sausage made of uniform texture and is reddish-orange.
 Named after Debrecen, a Hungarian city, this sausage remains most people’s favorite.

-Despite having its origins in Hungary, this sausage has become a famous cuisine in virtually every region of the former Austro-Hungarian Empire, including Austria, Slovenia, Northern Italy, Croatia, Poland, Slovakia, Czech Republic, Western Ukraine, and western and central Romania.
+Despite having its origins in Hungary, this sausage has become a famous cuisine in virtually every region of the former Austro-Hungarian Empire, including Austria, Slovenia, Northern Italy, Croatia, Poland, Slovakia, Czech Republic, Western Ukraine, and Western and central Romania.

 The sausage is heavily spiced with garlic, paprika, pepper, and marjoram.
 The sausage is lightly smoked, and sometimes it remains unsmoked.
 It’s usually sold in pairs where the two pieces are joined at one end.

-Just like traditionally, Debreceni is transversely sliced at specific intervals, baked, broiled, and then fried.
+Traditionally, Debreceni is transversely sliced at specific intervals, baked, broiled, and then fried.
 This makes it a coil, creating a linked series of sausage coins.

+This sausage is similar to the American bologna sausage.
+It’s served cold or as a cold cut, often in a Wurstsalat.
 One type of Extrawurst called Gurkerlextra contains small lumps of pickled cucumber.
 Pikantwurst, another variety, on the other hand, includes finely chopped green and red peppers.

 See Related: Historical Landmarks in Frankfurt

-Then gelatin solidified fat, or blood proteins normally coagulated by heating, are used to hold the individual components together.
+This is a type of pre-cooked German sausage.
+Its ingredients are cooked before preparing the sausage meat.
+Then gelatin-solidified fat or blood proteins normally coagulated by heating hold the individual components together.
 Unlike Bruhwurst, Kochwurst doesn’t remain solid but more or less becomes liquefied on heating.